andrejbauer/homotopy-type-theory-course/README.md

  * Daniel G. Quillen, [Homotopical algebra](https://www.springer.com/gp/book/9783540039143)

 ### Homotopy type theory

-All lectures are recorded on video and can be watched in the [HoTT-2019 video channel](https://vimeo.com/channels/1457250).
-The lecture notes are also available [here](http://www.andrej.com/zapiski/HoTT-2019/).

 Being a new topic, homotopy type theory is still developing.
 Consequently, reading material and resources are a bit more fluid and scattered.
 A central resource is the "HoTT book", although it is hard-going for the unexperienced: